 A website’s speed depends on a lot more things.
 So you need to make sure of all the possible criteria while developing your website from PSD to WordPress.
 For a faster website, your website code should be clean, organized, and optimized.
 Besides, your website should be responsive so that users can easily browse your website with any device without any issues.
 So here we will point out some important factors you need to consider to make your website faster and smooth.

-Refactoring means removing all the unnecessary and garbage code from the source code.
-But you need to make sure that it doesn’t affect your website functions.
+Refactoring means removing all the unnecessary garbage code from the source code.
+But you need to make sure that it doesn’t affect your website’s functions.
 All the extra code that is not necessary makes your website slower.
 Refactoring code includes removing unnecessary characters, commas, spaces, formatting, and unused code.
 These unnecessary things will increase the page size and make the website slower.

 Images play an important role in any website.
 We use images on our website to make our website look beautiful.
 Also, we use images to display information in a beautiful way.
-But using too many images on your website can take a lot of space that makes it slower to load your website.
+But using too many images on your website can take up a lot of space which makes it slower to load your website.
 So to load the website faster you need to make sure that all the images are properly optimized.
 You need to optimize all the images you use on your website without compromising the image quality.

 There are many tools that help you to optimize your images.
 You can also use WebP image format instead of PNG or JPEG.
 WebP image format takes less space on your website to ensure your website’s fast performance.
 You can enable lazy load images in WordPress websites to load the website faster.

 Hosting is very important to make your website performance better.
-If your hosting is not capable of taking too much load then whatever you do in your website, nothing will work out.
+If your hosting is not capable of taking too much load then whatever you do on your website, nothing will work out.
 So before choosing your hosting you need to be very conscious that it can take the load or not.